Is there a term we should add?

 Judge – The legal authority overseeing divorce, custody, and support hearings, making final rulings on contested issues.

 Magistrate – A judicial officer who handles certain family court matters, such as temporary orders and minor disputes, but does not have full judicial authority like a judge.
-Guardian ad Litem (GAL) – A court-appointed attorney or advocate who represents the best interests of the child in custody disputes, conducting investigations and making recommendations to the court.
-Child and Family Investigator (CFI) – A court-appointed professional, usually an attorney or mental health expert, who conducts a brief investigation into parental fitness and makes custody recommendations.
-CFIs are more cost-effective than PREs but offer less in-depth analysis.
+Mediation – A process where a neutral third party, called a mediator, facilitates communication between disputing parties (usually spouses in a divorce) to help them reach a mutually agreeable settlement on issues like child custody, spousal support, and property division, without going to court, allowing them to actively participate in decision-making regarding their situation.
+Modification Hearing – A hearing to request changes to existing court orders related to custody, child support, or spousal support due to changed circumstances.
 Parental Responsibilities Evaluator (PRE) – A licensed mental health professional (often a psychologist) who conducts an in-depth evaluation of both parents, the child, and relevant parties to make comprehensive custody and parenting recommendations.
 A PRE’s report carries significant weight in court.
 Parenting Coordinator (PC) – A neutral third-party professional who helps high-conflict parents resolve co-parenting disputes and improve communication.
-Decision-Maker (DM) – A court-appointed professional with the authority to make binding decisions regarding parenting disputes, similar to a judge but focused only on family matters.
 Parenting Coordinator/Decision-Maker (PC/DM) – A dual-role professional who first attempts to help parents mediate decisions (as a PC) but has the power to issue legally binding decisions (as a DM) when parents cannot agree.
-Child Legal Representative (CLR) – A lawyer who represents a child's interests in court.
-The CLR is appointed by a judge or magistrate. |
+Post-Decree Hearing – A hearing that occurs after the divorce is finalized to address ongoing issues such as enforcement of court orders, modifications, or parental disputes.
+Restraining Order Hearing – A hearing to determine whether a temporary restraining order (TRO) should be extended into a permanent protection order.
+Temporary Orders Hearing – A hearing where a judge issues short-term decisions on child custody, spousal support, child support, and financial arrangements while the case is ongoing. |

 Listen: Episode 31: Tips to Succeed in Family Court with Attorney Rachel Dane